Introduction to Infused Water

 It helps fight free radicals.

 Basil herbs contain various natural antioxidants, which can help protect body tissues against free radical damage.
 To say the least, free radicals are unsteady (or unstable) molecules.
-To become steady, they take electrons from different molecules and structure chains.
+To become steady, they take electrons from different molecules and form chains.

 -